Pieman2002/Web-Scraper-Project/documentation.md

 # Documentation

-This file consists of things I have found useful.
+This file is for both using the scraper and building the scraper.
+I am not an expert with these sorts of things.

 ## Twilio
 Twilio is a great resource for getting actual feedback from your code.
 Here are some things that might help Twilio beginners: